 There are many health benefits from learning Tai Chi.
 This is one link you might like to look at:

-I teach weekly classes in the Far North of New Zealand in Mangonui and Kerikeri.
-At these classes, we explore Tai Chi for Arthritis, Tai Chi for Osteoporosis, Tai Chi for Rehabilitation and the Sun 73 form.
+I teach weekly classes in the Far North of New Zealand in Kerikeri.
+At these classes, we explore Tai Chi for Arthritis, Tai Chi for Osteoporosis, Tai Chi for Rehabilitation, Tai Chi for Diabetes and the Sun 73 form.
 In my teaching, I am mindful of how difficult it can be to learn movement sequences so use encouragement and patience as powerful teaching tools.